Vacancies

 Volunteer Now are recruiting:

 Location: NI wide programme with primary office base in Belfast.
 Other bases are in Enniskillen and Newry.
 Staff will be required to support the work of the organisation across all of its areas.
 A hybrid working policy is in place to facilitate home working as part of this post.
-Please note, there is a high degree of travel with these posts, which will involve travel throughout Northern Ireland, including remote areas which may not be readily accessible from public transport, bicycle, e-scooters etc. It is therefore essential that applicants have access to a form of transport which will permit them to meet the requirements of the post in full.

 To apply, please download: